pingcap/docs/tidb-cloud/tidb-cloud-quickstart.md

 After loading data to the cluster, you can try running SQL statements directly from the console.

-1. Hover on the left navigation bar and click **SQL Editor**.
+1. Click **SQL Editor** on the left navigation bar.
 The SQL Editor page is displayed.

     In the SQL editor, you can edit and run SQL queries directly against your cluster without using a terminal.